High School Story: Termination of Support

 On June 4, 2018, Pixelberry Studios announced on the High School Story Facebook page that it would release the "finale" quest for High School Story on June 18, and that it would release a "final update in the following weeks."

 On July 15, 2022, Pixelberry Studios announced via its blog that High School Story and its companion game Hollywood U will have its servers shut down permanently on August 10, 2022.
-Labelled as "The Final Sunset," both games will be removed from the App Store and Google Play Store.
+Labelled as "The Final Sunset," both games were removed from the App Store and Google Play Store.

 Sequel

 A set of visual novels set in the High School Story world are included in Pixelberry Studios' app Choices.
 Split into three "Books" composed of fifteen chapters each, the story focuses on a new character created by the player who transfers to Berry High.
 Alongside original characters, Julian, Payton, Mia, Autumn, Koh, Sakura, Ezra, Nishan, Kara, Max and Wes appear in these Books, as does Hearst High as the rival school.
 In addition, five new characters are introduced as “Love Interests” for the main character: Emma, Caleb, Michael, Maria, and Aiden.

-The series also spawned a reboot, High School Story: Class Act, that follows a new set of characters, with old and original characters making very rare appearances.
+The series also spawned a sequel trilogy, High School Story: Class Act, that follows a new set of characters, with old and original characters making very rare appearances.
 Class Act ended at the beginning of 2020, bringing the entire High School Story saga to a close.